-- 1. Prepare your 2013 (and all years prior prepared in this year) federal, state, and local income tax returns with supporting schedules from information that you will furnish to us; - 2.
-Submit your return by electronic means whenever possible, as required by the appropriate taxing authorities; - 3.
-Perform any bookkeeping, analysis, or adjustments necessary for preparation of the income tax return; and - 4.
+- Prepare your 2014 (and all years prior prepared in this year) federal, state, and local income tax (including taxable personal property) returns with supporting schedules from information that you will furnish to us; - Submit your return by electronic means whenever possible, as required by the appropriate taxing authorities; - 3.
+Perform any bookkeeping, analysis, or adjustments necessary for preparation of the income tax return: - 4.
+We will comply with all state and federal laws for tax preparation, as well as the standards of any professional associations of which we are members; and - 5.
 Use professional judgment in resolving questions where the tax law is unclear, or where there may be conflicts between the taxing authorities' interpretations of the law and other supportable positions.
 Unless otherwise instructed by you, we will resolve such questions in your favor whenever possible.

-Our engagement cannot be relied upon to disclose errors, fraud, or illegal acts.
-However, we will inform the appropriate level of management of any material errors and any evidence or information that comes to our attention that fraud may have occurred during the performance of our services.
+Our engagement related to any tax return does not include any procedures designed to discover defalcations or other irregularities, should any exist and cannot be relied upon to disclose errors, fraud, or illegal acts.
+However, we will inform the taxpayer(s) and/or an appropriate level of management of any material errors and any evidence or information that comes to our attention that fraud may have occurred during the performance of our services.
 In addition, we will inform you of any evidence or information that comes to our attention during any of our engagements regarding illegal acts that may have occurred, unless clearly inconsequential.
 We have no responsibility to identify and communicate deficiencies in your internal control as part of this engagement.